tsinsf/NewCoding/README.md

     #decision 3
     elif decision1 == '3':

         print("""\nYou chose to be aggressive because you think you are brave and start yelling at the compys.
 You make yourself big and approach them.
-They are looking at you and start making noises...
+They are looking at you and start making noises...""")
-        """)

         time.sleep(3)

         print("""\n... and they are coming for you.
 5 compys against you - a 5'5 human being.
 Well that was the stupidest idea you ever had.
 You don't stand a chance.
-Congratulations, your life ended underneath 5 heavy dinosaurs...
+Congratulations, your life ended underneath 5 heavy dinosaurs...""")
-        """)

         #calling failing() function
         failing()